 Evidence is important but not the be-all-end-all: good cards beat good analytics but good analytics beat bad cards.
 Please call out bad cards; I will not read evidence unless asked to do so or have no other way to resolve the debate.

 I love good case negs.
 I will give you 30s if the 1NC order is just case (assuming you don't do anything terrible, obviously).
-Impact turns are hella strategic especially with advantage CPs; this is one of my favorite neg strategies.
+Impact turns are hella strategic especially with advantage CPs.

-I suspect affs are too reliant on impact/link defense and unwilling to engage in people’s terrible internal link arguments.
 No risk is likely not a thing unless terminal defense is straight conceded.
 I generally think the link debate is more important than the uniqueness debate but can be persuaded otherwise.
-See the section on impact calc; turns case arguments in particular seem important to me for the aff to contest.

-If you read an advantage CP based on rehighlighting of 1AC evidence I will love you.
-I think infinite condo and most CPs which use the plan timeframe and actor (or another topical actor -- think SCOTUS CP on USfg topics), including consult, condition, and PICs, are legitimate.
+I think multiple (but not infinite) condo and most CPs which use the plan timeframe and actor (or another topical actor -- think SCOTUS CP on USfg topics), including consult, condition, and PICs, are legitimate.
 I think most CPs which change either of those (agent, delay) are illegitimate.
-Obviously, I default to any CP being legitimate and will vote for theory against any CP; these are just preferences.
-On that note, I love tricky CPs and the corresponding theory debates, so if you want to read delay CPs or even object fiat go ahead.

 I very much enjoy nuanced solvency deficit debates; a corollary is that I dislike vague CPs that shift in the back half.
-I also enjoy impact turned net benefits; do with that what you will.
+I also enjoy impact turned net benefits.

-Good K debate is the best debate and bad K debate (especially K teams who are deliberately obscurantist or misrepresent their authors) is the worst debate.
 I don’t have a preference for sequencing Ks vs. theory.
-I’m down for all your K tricks: floating PIKs, no value to life, reject/endorse/vague alts (or no alt at all), ethical conditionality/perfcons, etc. are all fine (absent theory claims to the contrary) if you win the argument.
+I’m down for all the tricks: floating PIKs, reject/endorse/vague alts (or no alt at all), ethical conditionality/perfcons, etc. are all fine (absent theory claims to the contrary) if you win the argument.
 I like link turns/smart perms better than impact turns, but a good impact debate can be fun.

 I am very down for frivolous theory.
-However, because a great deal of my parli career has been exploiting debate’s skepticism of the RVI by reading frivolous theory in almost every round, I am more sympathetic to RVIs (and similar tricky checks on theory: reasonability, metatheory, OCIs, etc) than most judges.
+However, I am more sympathetic to RVIs (and similar tricky checks on theory: metatheory, OCIs, etc) than most judges.
 I won’t hack for them, but I think it’s certainly a debate.